 Every pupil's School Report includes a review on their progress in social, emotional and physical outcomes as well as in curriculum subject areas, communication, interaction and cognition and when appropriate sensory and mental health needs too.
-We comment on progress through the use of two assessment formats, these are B-Squared and MAPP (Mapping and Assessing Personal Progress).
+We measure progress through 'B' Squared, an assessment tool which enables us to recognise very small steps of development.